MatLeal5325/Lealdade5325/README.md

 - 💬 Ask me about everything about hardware
 - 📫 How to reach me: matlealoliveira@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love play basketball in my free time, if you love too tell me we can play sometime.
+- ⚡ Fun fact: I love basketball and I play in my free time, if you love too tell me we can play sometime.